 BRIAN AND MAGGIE will be available for streaming on PBS.org, PBS Video App and PBS Passport on Sunday, October 5, 2025 at 8:00 p.m.
 ET.

-BRIAN AND MAGGIE is a production of [ENTER PRODUCTION CREDIT/BBC DETAILS HERE]
+BRIAN AND MAGGIE is a production of Baby Cow Productions, part of BBC Studios, and was commissioned for Channel 4 by Ollie Madden, Director of Film 4 and Head of Channel 4 Drama alongside Ben Wadey, Drama Commissioning Executive.
+Executive producers are Sarah Monteith (The Ballad of Wallis Island, Changing Ends, Chivalry), Delyth Scudamore (Toxic Town, A Very British Scandal), Rupert Majendie (The Ballad of Wallis Island, Brian and Charles).
+Dan Winch (Black Mirror, Quiz, A Very English Scandal) is the producer.
+BBC Studios is handling global sales.

 -PBS-